 The consolidated financial statements have been prepared on a historical cost basis.
-The accounting policies have been consistently applied by the Group and are consistent with those used in the previous year except as explained in the Change in accounting policies section of this note where appropriate.
+The accounting policies have been consistently applied by the Group and are consistent with those used in the previous year.
 The consolidated financial statements are presented in EUR, except where otherwise indicated.

-The consolidated financial statements of Fotex for the year ended 31 December 2022 were authorized for issue by the Board of Directors on February 28th, 2023.
+The Consolidated financial statements of Fotex for the year ended December 31st, 2023 were authorized for issue by the Board of Directors on March 7th, 2024.